Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Datasets

 \section{Datasets}

-This empirical study has utilized datasets from four distinct markets, spanning eight years each.
-The first one, German EPEX spot market, has recently experienced a great increase in the share of renewable generation and some major structural changes, which makes it very interesting for analysis.
-Data was collected from the transparency platform (\url{https://transparency.entsoe.eu}) and comprise two time series, each at an hourly resolution (see Figure \ref{fig:EPEX}): \begin{itemize} \itemsep 0pt \item day-ahead electricity prices for the DE-AT-LU bid zone until 30.9.2018 and DE-LU afterwards, \item day-ahead total load forecasts for Germany. \end{itemize}
+This empirical study use datasets from two European markets, each spanning nine years.
+The first, the German EPEX spot market, has recently experienced a large increase in the share of renewable generation and some major structural changes \citep{kap:let:wei:23}.
+The data was collected from the ENTSO-E transparency platform (\url{https://transparency.entsoe.eu}) and consists of two time series, each with hourly resolution (see the top panel of Figure \ref{fig:data1}): \begin{itemize} \itemsep 0pt \item day-ahead electricity prices for the DE-AT-LU bid zone until 30.9.2018 and DE-LU afterwards, \item day-ahead total load forecasts for Germany. \end{itemize} Due to its central location in Europe, interesting price dynamics with negative prices and high trading liquidity in most segments, the German market is one of the most studied \citep[for example][]{hag:etal:16,cal:fus:ron:17,kat:zie:18,mac:22,mar:nar:wer:zie:23,nit:wer:23}.